System-Level Natural Language Feedback: Appendix

 \paragraph{Response Factuality}

+We concatenate the search documents and response, and ask GPT-3.5 to judge if all information in the response is supported by the search documents.
 The prompt we use is shown in \autoref{tab:response_factuality_gpt3.5_prompt}.
-We conducted a meta-evaluation where we manually labeled 50 responses from the FITS training split, and three annotators decided on each one's factuality label through majority vote.
+We conducted a meta-evaluation where we asked three NLP PhD students at the same university as the first author to manually label 50 responses from the FITS training split.
+The annotation guideline we showed them is the same as the prompt designed for GPT-3.5 evaluation.
+Then, the three annotators decided on each one's factuality label through a majority vote.
 The agreement between GPT-3.5 and human annotators is 88\%.

 \paragraph{Response Helpfulness}

 The prompt we use is shown in \autoref{tab:response_helpfulness_gpt3.5_prompt}.
 We conducted a meta-evaluation where we manually labeled 30 responses from the FITS training split and 20 responses from the Red Team dataset \citep{bai2022training}.
 Three annotators decided on each response's helpfulness label through majority vote.
 The agreement between GPT-3.5 and human annotators is 84\%.